Liz Lemon: Personality

 Liz appears to be a Philadelphia Phillies fan.
-In "Reaganing", it is mentioned that at nine years old, she sported a Pete Rose inspired haircut and had posters of Mike Schmidt and Tug McGraw in her bedroom.
-These three players were active with the Phillies during this period.
-It is also noted that she uses a "Phillies Sport Wallet" in "It's Never Too Late For Now".
+In "Reaganing," it is mentioned that at nine years old, she sported a Pete Rose inspired haircut and had posters of Mike Schmidt and Tug McGraw in her bedroom.
+It is also noted that she uses a "Phillies Sport Wallet" in "It's Never Too Late For Now."
 In the season 6 finale "What Will Happen to the Gang Next Year?"
 Liz tells Jack that in payment for officiating at his and Avery's renewal of vows, "I get your Yankees tickets on A-Rod bobble head day.
 And I'm going to throw that thing in front of a train.
 Go Phillies!"

-By "Christmas Attack Zone", Liz has learned the meanings of body language through watching The Mentalist (due to her losing the remote control to her television, thus being unable to change the CBS channel it was on).
+By "Christmas Attack Zone," Liz has learned the meanings of body language through watching The Mentalist (due to her losing the remote control to her television, thus being unable to change the CBS channel it was on).
 Because of her newfound talent, she dubs herself "The MentaLiz".
 She is unaware at that time that The Mentalist's original Dutch version, Van der Hoot: Psychische (De Mentalist), was based upon Liz's subordinate Sue LaRoche-Van der Hout's former career as a police psychic.

 In contrast with her friend and foil Jenna, Liz seems to have little interest in stereotypical female interests, such as fashion.
-In "Blind Date", her "bi-curious" shoes led Jack to erroneously believe she was gay, and set her up on a blind date with his friend Gretchen Thomas, the "brilliant plastics engineer/lesbian".
+In "Blind Date", her "bi-curious" shoes led Jack to erroneously believe she was gay, and set her up on a blind date with his friend Gretchen Thomas, the "brilliant plastics engineer/lesbian."
 Except when she is pressured to dress more femininely, Liz typically appears in casual, gender-neutral attire.
 In earlier episodes, she almost always wore plastic-rimmed glasses, though she started to wear them less frequently over the course of the series.
 Flashbacks reveal that she has worn glasses since she was around four or five years of age.
 However, according to Jenna in "The Rural Juror", she does not actually need glasses.
 (Tina Fey also does not need glasses, except to see far away.)

 Some of Liz's social problems stem from past slapstick events that left her with long-suppressed traumas and phobias.
 For instance, in "Reaganing", Liz reveals to Jack that she once ended up falling while wearing roller skates and with her underwear around her ankles, while covered by a Tom Jones poster (all while she was trying to find a bathroom to use in her house).
 When Jack learns she also freaked out when hearing a snippet of music in Las Vegas, she realizes that anything that reminds her of Tom Jones triggers her revulsion to sex.
 She was also unable to eat eggs for a long time, and Kenneth's impromptu therapy helped her understand why: her aunt's husband left her, causing the aunt to feed a pre-teen Liz unappetizing egg-based dishes while making bizarre requests for company.